arvindsuthar/SpringReactAzureAD/README.md

 ![the OrkaDev tenant](./docimages/tenant.png)

-### The Orka App Registration in the OrkaDev tenant
+### The ReactClient App Registration in the OrkaDev tenant
 Navigate to "App registrations" and you should see a ReactClient entry.
 Select that entry and you should see the screenshot below.
 This is where you configure the ReactClient app.
 As you can see, there are no configured "Client credentials" because this is a Public Client application that can only perform authentication on behalf of a user and operate with delegated permissions conveyed by that user.
 Here is where you can configure delegated and application permissions (under API permissions) should you wish to empower this application to do more than just login.
 These permissions will show up in the token as claims that your app can use to make authorization decisions.

 ![the ReactClient App Registration](./docimages/appregistration.png)

-### The Orka Enterprise Application in the OrkaDev tenant
+### The ReactClient Enterprise Application in the OrkaDev tenant
 ReactClient is a *multi-tenant* application.
 This means that when you log into the ReactClient application, a Service Principal is created in your directory.
 That Service Principal in the OrkaDev tenant is the "Enterprise Application" in the screenshot below.
 This is where you can see the permissions that this app has in *your tenant*.
 Deleting this Enterprise Application will result in seeing the consent prompt next time you login with an OrkaDev account to the ReactClient application.

 ![the ReactClient Enterprise Application](./docimages/enterpriseapp.png)